We use cookies on this site to enhance your experience.

 Note: Students are NOT obligated to disclose their medical diagnosis to Accessible Learning when seeking academic accommodations for reasons of a disability at Laurier.
 Indicating the category that best reflects your disability is not the same as disclosing your diagnosis.
 Information about your disability category helps Accessible Learning effectively and efficiently assess your needs and design appropriate accommodation and support plans.

-Email the Accessible Learning Intake Coordinator if you (a) do not know which category best reflects your disability, (b) require our forms in alternate format, or (c) have questions about our documentation requirements.
+Email the Accessible Learning Intake Coordinator if you (a) do not know which category best reflects your disability, (b) require our forms in an alternate format, or (c) have questions about our documentation requirements.

 Examples of attention disability include Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD).